Analysis | How Russia’s Invasion of Ukraine Pushed Finland and Sweden Toward NATO

 5. How has Russia responded to the idea?

-Russia’s Foreign Ministry spokeswoman Maria Zakharova said Feb.
-25 that the accession of Finland and Sweden to NATO “would have serious military and political consequences” requiring Russia “to respond.”
-In April, Russia amped up the threat, saying it would deploy nuclear weapons in and around the Baltic Sea region if the two joined.
+Kremlin spokesman Dmitry Peskov said May 12 that Finland joining NATO would “definitely” be a threat to Russia.
+Russia has previously warned of “serious military and political consequences” from Finnish and Swedish accession, requiring Russia “to respond.”
+In April, Russia said it would deploy nuclear weapons in and around the Baltic Sea region if the two joined.
 Lithuanian President Gitanas Nauseda dismissed the threat as “empty,” accusing Russia of already placing tactical nuclear weapons in Kaliningrad, its exclave on the Baltic.
 Russia had warned the Baltic states of serious consequences before they joined NATO in 2004, but that turned out to be a bluff.
 On the other hand, Montenegro in 2016 said it had foiled a Russia-backed plan to assassinate then-premier Milo Djukanovic over the country’s plans to enter NATO, which materialized a year later.
 A court in 2019 sentenced 14 people, including opposition leaders and Russian and Serbian nationals, to as many as 15 years in jail for staging the failed plot, though an appeals court last year annulled the verdicts.
 Finns expect to face more spying, cyberattacks, airspace breaches and influence operations by Russia should they pursue NATO membership.
-The two Nordic nations have already scored security assurances from the U.S. to accompany a potential application process.
-NATO’s pledge of collective defense only applies to members, and an extended period on the doorstep of the alliance without a security guarantee would risk a backlash from Russia that the applicant would face on its own.

 6. What are Finland and Sweden doing apart from rethinking NATO membership?

 They are increasing military cooperation between themselves and with other nations, work that began to accelerate in the run-up to the war in Ukraine.
-In early March, Finnish President Sauli Niinisto visited U.S. President Joe Biden, who promised, in a joint phone call with Sweden’s Andersson, to deepen cooperation between the three nations.
-U.K. defense minister Ben Wallace has said that in the event of an attack, Sweden and Finland could count on his country’s assistance, “both military and in other ways.”
-The prime ministers of the Nordic countries have penned a joint letter stressing the importance of the European Union mutual defense clause, which obliges member states to assist any country in the bloc that comes under attack.
+In early March, Finnish President Sauli Niinisto visited US President Joe Biden, who promised, in a joint phone call with Sweden’s Prime Minister Magdalena Andersson, to deepen cooperation between the three nations, and later the US made security assurances to both.
+They’ve also signed security cooperation agreements with the UK.
+NATO’s pledge of collective defense only applies to members, and an extended period on the doorstep of the alliance without a security guarantee would risk a backlash from Russia that the applicant would face on its own.
 They both intend to continue ramping up defense spending, with Sweden’s long-term plan increasing funding for the armed forces by almost 30% from 2021 to 2024.

 More stories like this are available on bloomberg.com